OnkarKol/Web_Scraping/README.md

 * Project Overview:
 Objective:
-Scrape, filter, and analyze data for movies and TV shows from JustWatch, extracting details like title, genre, IMDb rating, and streaming services.
+Scrape, filter, and analyze data for movies and TV shows from JustWatch. extracting details like title, genre, IMDb rating, and streaming services.

 * Topics Covered: